A safe and secure way to invest.

 A range of term and interest rate options enable to customize to your goals.

-GICs with terms to maturity are eligible to be insured by CDIC (Canadian Deposit Insurance Corporation).
+GICs with terms to maturity are eligible to be insured by CDIC (Canada Deposit Insurance Corporation).

 Disadvantages of investing in GIC’s